royaltm/spectrusty-tutorial/step3.md

     }
 ```

 Aaaand it's done.
-You may now enjoy some ZX Spectrum software not written exclusively by you in your emulator.
+You may now enjoy in your emulator some of ZX Spectrum software that wasn't written exclusively by you.

 ![Step 3](finish-step3.png)